kosilord/Myo_armband_data_colection/README.md

 The results are stored in csv files

-Full guide how program works are included in Emg_data_colector.pdf fille
+Full guide how program works are included in Emg_data_colector.pdf file